 Year end recital

 While we love music, play it often, look for more, it's taken more or less a back seat in our lives as far as teaching it.
 Our older girls took piano lessons for years and then we lost our piano in the fire.
 We recently discovered Adventus, which can be done on-line via keyboard; piano lessons, reading and games.
 Good stuff.
+We've also had the excellent fortune of being part of a co-op that offered chorale taught by serious musicians, which our kids loved.
+They know zillions of songs, from silly to profound and sing with regularity.

 My contribution is always basic and maybe boring, but drawing skills are what I focus on: Draw Right Now Books, Usborne Beginning Drawing, Bruce McIntyre's Drawing Textbook, et al., Mark Kistler's books and Drawing on the Right Side of Your Brain.
 Drawing is the grammar of all art and my kids leave home with the ability to draw- which is learned, just like Grammar or basic math.
 It's a foundational communication method, so it's a must do at the Gracious Heart Homeschool.